Everyone should have the opportunity to participate in recreation programs, hence the FAIR Program (Fee Assistance in Recreation)

 A “PAL” card is available to people with a disability who require assistance: to attend City of Guelph recreation programs or to ride Guelph Transit conventional and mobility services.
 The “PAL” card is issued to the person with the disability and allows him or her to be accompanied by a friend, relative, support worker, etc., as their support person who participates as an attendant at no additional cost.
 A support person can be a different person each time but he/she will help the person with a disability with tasks related to communication, mobility, personal care or medical needs, or with access to goods or services.
 Exceptions: Ticket charges for the support person at River Run Centre and Sleeman Centre apply.

 There are certain eligibility requirements that must be met to obtain a PAL Card.
-Application forms are available from the Community Services Department Administration Office at 1 Carden Street, Guelph, N1H 3A1, or by contacting the Accessibility Coordinator at 519-822-1260 ext.
-2670.
+Application forms are available from Community Investment at 1 Carden Street, Guelph, N1H 3A1, or by contacting Community Investment at 519-837-5618.

 Professional PAL card

 Are you a professional helping people in the community?
-Your organization may qualify for the Professional PAL Card, please contact the Accessibility Coordinator at 519-822-1260 ext.
-2670 for more information.Professional PAL Card Application
+Your organization may qualify for the Professional PAL Card, please contact Community Investment at 519-837-5618 for more information.Professional PAL Card Application 115 kBSchool PAL Card Application

 Leisure Access Card (LAC)

 The Leisure Access Card is available to any person 18 years of age and older who has a disability.
-The LAC card allows you to pay the “seniors’ rate” (where applicable) rather than the “adult rate” for many of the Community Services Department courses/programs.
+The LAC card allows you to pay the “seniors’ rate” (where applicable) rather than the “adult rate” for many City of Guelph Recreation courses/programs.
 These programs are offered at a lower fee than our regular adult programs, and most are available during the daytime.

 The LAC card can be used at any public swim, public skating, or to purchase fitness passes.
 NOTE: The Leisure Access Card does not include access to, or membership into, any Guelph-Wellington Seniors’ Association Clubs.